 Success of CRB will require the support of key stakeholders who helped shape the vision, principles, and actions.
-Visible sponsorship from the Strategic and Risk Team, Burlington Leadership Team and City Council will aid greatly in implementing CRB.
+Visible sponsorship from the Strategic and Risk Team, Burlington Leadership Team and City Council will aid greatly in implementing the CRB plan.

 Implementation of individual actions are the responsibility of the lead department identified.
-Environment, Infrastructure and Community Services (EICS) will play a coordination role to align stakeholders, distribute data where needed and report on collective action and progress towards the goals of CRB.
-EICS will also support the integration of the CRB into future City strategic and corporate plans and initiatives.
+Environment, Infrastructure and Community Services (EICS) will play a coordination role, monitor data, and report on collective action and progress towards the goals of CRB.
+EICS will also support the integration of the CRB plan into future City strategic and corporate plans and initiatives.